How to Tap Maple Trees

 Maple syrup – real maple syrup.
 It is simply a must-try.
 During my childhood, heading out into the woods during the month of March was something I looked forward to every year.
 We’d go collect the sap, boil it down while we ate hot dogs over a fire and then have maple syrup over our pancakes the next morning.
-Looking back now, I didn’t realize just how lucky I was.
-Apparently, this isn’t something every kid gets to do – but I think it should be.
+Looking back now, I didn’t realize just how lucky I was!

 Here is a picture showing how the blue bag hangs on the metal tap: